ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 It's probably a bug, but the underground wonders do add Breakthroughs.

 Mod option to disable this "fix" (and receieve less Breakthroughs).

+**No flying drones underground**

+Flying drones tend to get stuck in walls/etc, this makes them into regular ones underground (mod option).

+For existing drones you'll need to recall them to their hubs and redeploy.

 **The Bottomless Pit Anomaly is missing**